Make Pain a Thing of the Past – Health and Wellness – Physician Partners of America

 Although tremendous strides have been made in the effort to reduce opioid misuse, dependance on prescription opioid pain medication remains a prominent challenge in the United States.
 Since 1999, overdose deaths related to opioids have quintupled according to the CDC, impacting millions of lives.
 Although a large number of these deaths are related to illicit and synthetic opioids such as fentanyl, traditional prescription opioids still represent a risk to many people.

 When used appropriately, opioids can be an essential part of the treatment and recovery process for chronic pain.
 But in the vast majority of situations, opioids are intended for temporary use.
-To ensure a successful transition to non-pharmaceutical pain management, doctors and patients can often benefit from working together to develop an opioid tapering plan
+To ensure a successful transition to non-pharmaceutical pain management, doctors and patients can often benefit from working together to develop an opioid tapering plan.

 By learning more about this process, and how to find effective interventional pain management, anyone can safely stay on the path of effectively managing their pain.